0xM1cx/Obsidian-Notes/Networking/DNS_Enumeration.md

 1.  `Top-Level Domain` (`TLD`)
 2.  `Domain Name`

 From the last example, the domain name would be `inlanefreight` and the TLD then "`com`".
 If we look at the "`inlanefreight`", we see that its contains some so-called `subdomains`(dev, www, mail).
 These subdomains can represent a single host or virtual hosts(vHosts).
-The DNS servers are divided into four diferent types:
+The DNS servers are divided into four different types:
 - Recursive resolvers (DNS Recursor)
 - Root name server
 - TLD name server